-Although the measured $T_1$ has been 137 ns at 5.5 K, it is expected to extend to microseconds in the environment of a dilution refrigerator due to a decrease in thermal phonons.
-If it reaches several microseconds, it is sufficient to use for an interface between a superconducting quantum bit \cite{Kurokawa2022}, which is proposed for the silicon-vacancy center \cite{Neuman2021}.
-Despite a lot of challenges posed by the spectral diffusion, integration of a microwave resonator, and operation in a dilution refrigerator, our study demonstrates a promising path toward hybrid quantum systems.
+Although the measured $T_1$ is 138 ns at 5.5 K, it is expected to extend to microseconds in the dilution refrigerator environment due to a decrease in the thermal phonons.
+If it reaches several microseconds, it can be used as an interface between the superconducting quantum bit \cite{Kurokawa2022}, which is proposed for the silicon-vacancy center \cite{Neuman2021}.
+Despite of the several challenges posed by spectral diffusion, the integration of the microwave resonator, and operations in the dilution refrigerator, this study demonstrates a promising path for hybrid quantum systems.